-- ➤ Students will explore the roles of key individuals including Martin Luther, John Calvin, Elizabeth I, and Ignatius Loyola and the impact they had on the religious and political unity of Europe. - ➤ Students will trace the discrimination against and persecution of Jews.
+- Students will explore the roles of key individuals, including Martin Luther, John Calvin, Elizabeth I, and Ignatius Loyola, and the impacts that they had on the religious and political unity of Europe. - Students will trace the discrimination against and persecution of Jews.